-Before using polyurethane, it is important to stir the can gently, avoiding rapid shaking.
+Before using polyurethane, stir the can gently, avoiding rapid shaking.
 This will ensure a consistent composition throughout the can and prevent any air bubbles from becoming trapped.

 Step 2: Clean the Surface Before Poly Application

-For best results, we recommended sanding the surface and wiping it down with a damp cloth before applying the first polyurethane layer.
+For best results, I recommend sanding the surface and wiping it down with a damp cloth before applying the first polyurethane layer.